RyanLiGod/Rylang-interpreter/README.md

 ## Rylang

 Rylang is a Chinese programming language based on C. The keywords of Rylang are totolly Chinese.
-But the punctuation marks of Rylang should use English version like C. For example, you should use `(),;` instead of `（），；` , so it will never be a programming language used in practical.
+But the punctuation marks of Rylang should use English version like C. That means you should use `(),;` instead of `（），；` , so it will never be a programming language used in practical.
 Just have fun!

 ## Example